...

 Psychotherapy:

 Psychotherapy or talk therapy, involves talking with a mental health professional.
-The therapist helps the patient identify and change unhealthy emotions, thoughts, and behaviors.
-There are many types of psychotherapy — cognitive behavioral therapy (CBT) is the most common.
+The therapist helps the patient identify and change unhealthy emotions, thoughts, and behaviours.
+There are many types of psychotherapy — cognitive behavioural therapy (CBT) is the most common.
 Sometimes, brief therapy is all you need.
 Other people continue therapy for several months or years.

 Medication: